 - If a student who is no longer in good standing with the Honors College wishes to retake an Honors course, he/she must have a 3.0 cumulative GPA in order to retake the course.
 In addition, he/she must wait to register for the course until Honors students in good standing have completed registration.

-- Transfer Exceptions (59+ credits): 6 classes are required for the Degree; 2 Core Courses, 3 Electives, 1 Thesis Course & Thesis Project.
+- Transfer Exceptions (59+ credits): 6 classes are required for the Degree; 3 Core Courses, 6 credits of Electives, 1 Thesis Course & Thesis Project.
 Make an appointment with an Honors advisor for more information.
 Note: High school concurrent enrollment students are not considered transfer students.

 Honors Certificate Honors students who complete 5 required courses (2 Intellectual Traditions, 1 Honors Writing and 2 Honors Electives) can apply for the Honors Certificate, click here.